wlwanpan/minecraft-gobot/README.md

 # minecraft-gobot

-minecraft-gobot is a set of tools (launchder + bot) to run a discord-bot that help manage your minecraft server on AWS.
+minecraft-gobot is a set of tools (launcher + bot) to run a discord-bot that help manage your minecraft server on AWS.

 - launcher: grpc server that launches the minecraft server (server.jar) and interacts with its stdin/stdout for executing your regular minecraft server console commands.